What Improv Can Teach Product Managers

 Saying “no” is a highly revered skill in business.
 As the thinking goes, the ability to say “no” demonstrates your value on prioritization and focus.
-Ellie Powers, a tenured product manager with 13 years of product management experience in three countries under her belt, sees things a bit differently when it comes to building products.
+Ellie Powers, a tenured product manager with 13 years of experience in three countries under her belt, sees things a bit differently when it comes to building products.
 Ellie Powers, Group Product Manager, Android and Google Play

 When a member of her team brings up an idea, she doesn’t say “no” (not at first anyway) and she doesn’t say “yes.”
 She says “Yes, and.”
 Years in improv comedy taught Ellie the concept of “Yes, and,” accepting and building on an idea rather than shooting it down right away.